 - 1. The calculation of AQ update performance will, subject to Business Rules 2 to 5, include all meter points in a Shipper's portfolio including those with a meter point status of Dead or Extinct, as held by the Transporter.
 Xoserve shall extract portfolio data as at 30/9/YY to identify Meter Points whose AQ updating during the Review Process in that year (YY).
 This would include those meter points , which update by the T04 stage, have been subject to successful AQ Appeal activity, and those meter points where the Shipper has proposed a successful AQ amendment.
 Meter Points that have been subject to any AQ Appeal activity (between 1/10/YY-1 and end of performance year YY), and as a consequence, have been successfully appealed (i.e. confirmation of AQ Appeal has been accepted) in the current Gas Year will be included within the 85% target. - 2.
 New Connection sites established in the Gas Year in which the AQ Review is performed will be excluded from the 85% target if they fail to re-calculate.
-For the avoidance of doubt, if a new connection established within the Gas Year in which the AQ Review is performed does calculate it will be included in the calculation of the AQ update performance. - 3.
-Threshold Crossers that occur within the T04 update or within the AQ amendment window will not be considered when measuring a Shipper's performance at the end of a performance year YY.
-For the avoidance of doubt, where the AQ determined at the end of the performance year (01/10/XX) determines that the AQ value has moved from the sector initially determined at the start of the performance year, (i.e movement From LSP to SSP, and vice versa) this will not be included in the performace reports. - 4.
-Meter points that have been gained and lost from a given shipper's portfolio following portfolio extract on 01/04/YY shall be excluded from the AQ performance calculation. i.e. Those meter points that are not common in the extract as at 01/04/YY and 30/09/YY will be excluded from the performance calculation. - 5.
-The performance by Shipper would be calculated on a per Shipper ID on individual SSP and LSP portfolios basis and not by Licenced entity3 and is the same level, irrespective of market segment. - 6.
-If a Shipper does not meet the 85%4 performance criteria they can elect to undertake an audit.
-AQ Performance will be derived to 2 decimal places i.e. 84.99% constitutes failure. - 7.
+For the avoidance of doubt, if a new connection established within the Gas Year in which the AQ Review is performed does calculate it will be included in the calculation of the AQ update performance. - 3.-Threshold Crossers activity between 1/10/YY andthat occur within the T04 update or within the AQ amendment window will not be considered when measuring a Shipper's performance at the end of thea performance year 30/9/YY.
+Threshold Crossers include AQ movementsYY.
+For the avoidance of doubt, where the AQ determined at the end of the performance year (01/10/XX) determines that the AQ value has moved from the sector initially determined at the start of the performance year, (i.e movement From LSP to SSP, and vice versa) AQ activitythis will not be included in the performance performance reports and will contribute to the market sector in which the AQ value was initially determined e.g. LSP to SSP AQ movement, will contribute to LSP performance measure. - 4.3.
+Meter points that have been gained and lost from a given shipper's portfolio following portfolio extract on 01/04/YY shall be excluded from the AQ performance calculation. i.e. Those meter points that are not common in the extract as at 01/04/YY and 30/09/YY will be excluded from the performance calculation. - 5.4.
+The performance by Shipper would be calculated on a per Shipper ID on individual SSP and LSP portfolios basis and not by Licenced entity3 and is the same level, irrespective of market segment. - 6.5.
+If a Shipper does not meet the 85% performance criteria they can elect to undertake an audit.
+AQ Performance will be derived to 2 decimal places i.e. 84.99% constitutes failure. - 7.6.
 A grace period for "Shipper Charges" will apply from the point of implementation of the Modification such that where performance is below 85% the Shipper will have until the completion of next Review to improve and achieve at least the 85%.
 If reporting at the next Review reveals that the Shipper has not improved sufficiently, then they will face charges as set out in Business Rule 19.
-The scheme grace period would only apply to a Shipper once and only be applicable in the first 5 years of the scheme. - 8.
-New market entrants will not be subject to the scheme until after at least 12 months from the point of registering sites, as during that time the majority of their sites will be gains and they will have no meter reading history.
-New entrants will therefore be excluded from paying and receiving any charges in current SSP performance [83%]
+The scheme grace period would only apply to a Shipper once and only be applicable in the first 5 years of the scheme.